dialogic-godot/documentation/documentation/introduction.md

 ## Can I upgrade my current game made using Dialogic 1?

 There are several things to overcome when upgrading from Dialogic 1.

 First, Dialogic 1 is exclusively for Godot 3, while Dialogic 2 is made for Godot 4.
 That means that you first need to make sure that your project works in Godot 4 by making the necessary adjustments.

 If you have already made a lot of progress in your game, there is no reason to upgrade.
 We recommend you stick to Godot 3 and Dialogic 1.
-But if you want to give it a try, thanks to our contributors, there is a Dialogic 1 to Dialogic 2 converter available.
+However, if you want to give it a try, thanks to our contributors, there is a Dialogic 1 to Dialogic 2 converter available.